MontellAdams/lofi_study_time/README.md

 Once the batch script has the correct paths, you can set up a task scheduler to automate the bash script.
 I currently force it to run at 7 PM M-F to ensure I get a few hours of study in.

-It's only interrupted gaming once haha You will need to make sure you configure environment variables for the following variables:
+It's only interrupted gaming once haha.
+You will need to make sure you configure environment variables for the following variables:

 <b>japaneseLoFiStudy.py</b>